michael-hoss/ad-skills-101/source_code_skills/Source_code_skills.md

 If you are taught Java oder MATLAB there, still try to make the best out of it because learning those also helps you learn other languages later on.

-### Learn one language properly first
+### 🎯 Learn one language properly first

-To avoid confusion, make sure to **start with only one language, but learn that language in depth**.
+To avoid confusion, make sure to start with only one language, but learn that language in depth.
 Choose the language you need most for reaching your next goal.
 You can learn the other language later on.

-### Source code topics to cover in any language
+### 💻 Source code topics to cover in any language

 No matter which languge you learn, you should cover
 - basic syntax like functions, loops, if-else, switch case etc.